-EQ 11.1 - Daylight Availability Cre 5 poi
+EQ 11.1 - Daylight Availability Credit

+5 poi ints

 Applicability Verification Required

 This criterion applies to all projects.
 To earn these points for major renovations, it may be necessary to add skylights or modify the size and location of windows.
-Design Review Performance Review
+Design Review Construction Review Performance Review